-Used on single phase equipment to give the compressor higher starting torque under low voltage conditions.
-Generally not recommended on units with scroll compressors.
+Used on single phase equipment to give the compressor higher starting torque under low voltage conditions

 Protective Coating Packages

 Typically only the non-economizer units are used in corrosive environments, but the air conditioners with an economizer is also available with corrosion protection.
 Two corrosion protection packages are offered- one for the condenser section (the Coastal Environmental package) and the other for the entire unit (the Coat-All Package).